ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 We then execute another `print()` statement, reporting that we are about to connect to the device, and call the [`CBCentralManager.connect(_:,options:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager/1518766-connect) method to initiate a connection to the Peripheral.

 ***NOTE:*** *If we had not just added the newly discovered Peripheral to our [`devices`](https://github.com/LittleGreenViper/ITCB/blob/12b54e2b7d34672e4c72acb6058c196009a93876/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L141) Array (which creates a strong reference), this connection would never happen, as the Peripheral would disappear as soon as this callback was exited.
-This can be a difficult bug to figure out.*
+This can be a difficult bug to figure out, as the symptom is simply that the [`CBCentralManagerDelegate.centralManager(_:,didConnect:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518969-centralmanager) method is never called, and the [`CBCentralManagerDelegate.centralManager(_:,didFailToConnect:,error:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518988-centralmanager) method is also never called.*

 #### Responding to A Device Connection